Britain warns Africa not to shelter Libya fugitives

+SHANGHAI, Feb 10 China stocks edged higher on Friday morning, on track for their best week in 2-1/2-months, with infrastructure stocks hitting 10-week highs on a big policy boost.

-TRIPOLI, Reuters Foreign Secretary William Hague warned Libya's neighbours on Monday not to shelter Muammar Gaddafi or members of his entourage who have been indicted by the International Criminal Court.
+TRIPOLI, Reuters Oct 17 British Foreign Secretary William Hague warned Libya's neighbours on Monday not to shelter Muammar Gaddafi or members of his entourage who have been indicted by the International Criminal Court.

 "We've been very active in reminding other countries in Africa of their responsibilities ... to apprehend and to hand over to Libya or the ICC any of those people who go on to their territory," Hague said in Tripoli.